 From Pensacola or Mobile, or other points east on I-10: Travel west to Exit 57, Gautier/Ocean Springs.
 Turn left (South) onto MS Hwy 57.
 Travel 1/2 mile and take a right at the red light (Hwy 90).
 Look for brown sign on right, Park road on left.
 Stay straight to enter Gulf Islands National Seashore, Davis Bayou.
 Follow signs to Davis Bayou Campground and Registration Office.

 From Pascagoula or other points east on Hwy 90: Travel west on Hwy 90 until you enter Ocean Springs city limits.
-Take a left on Park Road, entering Gulf Island National Seashore Parkway.
-Stay straight to enter the Visitor Center.
+Take a left on Ocean Springs Rd, go to the light and turn left onto Government St. Turn right on Knapp Rd which is the first right after elementary school.
+Turn right on VFW Rd. and then left on Park Rd and follow signage.
 Follow signs to Davis Bayou Campground and Registration Office.

 From Gulfport, Biloxi or other points west on Hwy 90: Travel east on Hwy 90 until you enter Ocean Springs city limits.
-Take a right onto Park Road, entering Gulf Island National Seashore Parkway.
-Stay straight to enter the Visitor Center.
+Take a right on Ocean Springs Rd, go to the light and turn left onto Government St. Turn right on Knapp Rd which is the first right after elementary school.
+Turn right on VFW Rd. and then left on Park Rd and follow signage.
 Follow signs to Davis Bayou Campground Registration Office.

 From New Orleans, Slidell, Diamondhead or other points west on I-10: Travel east to Exit 50 MS 609/Ocean Springs.
 Keep right (South) on Washington Ave. toward Ocean Springs.
 In 2.5 miles turn left at the Red Light onto Bienville Blvd/Hwy 90 east.
 Turn right on Park Road entering Gulf Islands National Seashore Parkway.
-Stay straight to enter the Visitor Center.
 Follow signs to Davis Bayou Campground and Registration Office.